'ALICE' in Lewis County

 This is the ALICE population.

 ALICE households include women and men, young and old, urban and rural, and of all races and ethnicities.
-ALICE is the cashiers, auto mechanics and day care teachers we see every day - workers who keep our local economy, and our families' lives running, but who aren't always sure they can put food on their own tables.
+ALICE is the cashiers, custodians, day care providers, and warehouse workers we see every day - workers who keep our local economy, and our families' lives running, but who aren't always sure they can put food on their own tables.
 ALICE's struggles affect not just ALICE individuals and households, but our whole community.

 ALICE

 CLICK HERE for the ALICE in Lewis County information sheet.
-(2018 data, 2020 report)
+(2022 report)

 CLICK HERE to download the full ALICE report for Washington State.
-(2018 data, 2020 report)
+(2022 report)

 Why ALICE Matters